vbem/lilei.tech/resumes/en_US/index.md

 ## Educational Background

-- 2008/9–2011/4, the [Master of Engineering](/resumes/resources/master-degree.jpg) majored in SIP (Signal and Information Processing) in Nanjing University of Posts and Telecommunications, ranking within the top 10%.
+- 2008/9–2011/4, the [Master of Engineering](/resumes/resources/master-degree.jpg) majored in SIP (Signal and Information Processing) in NUPT (Nanjing University of Posts and Telecommunications), ranking within the top 10%.

 During the period of postgraduate, I conducted the research and development of Cognitive Wireless Network Algorithms, participated in two nation-level projects, published 5 articles in China and abroad (including two [link-A](https://ieeexplore.ieee.org/document/5633440/) and [link-B](https://ieeexplore.ieee.org/document/5702986) articles through IEEE EI searching), I was awarded [Excellent Postgraduate](/resumes/resources/Excellent-Graduate.jpg) and scholarships as well as other honors.
 I won the [first prize of GMCM](/resumes/resources/gmcm.jpg) (No. 4 of the nation) as the team leader.

-- 2004/4–2008/6, the [Bachelor of Engineering](/resumes/resources/bachelor-degree.jpg) majored in Communication Engineering in Nanjing University of Posts and Telecommunications, ranking within the top 10%.
+- 2004/4–2008/6, the [Bachelor of Engineering](/resumes/resources/bachelor-degree.jpg) majored in Communication Engineering in NUPT, ranking within the top 10%.

 During the period of undergraduate, I was awarded the academic and enterprise scholarship for many times, and I served as the vice minister of Information Technology Department of University Science & Technology Association Forum, I also participated in the [Open Source Mirror Server](https://mirrors.njupt.edu.cn/) Maintenance, organized the Canonical Ubuntu Campus Promotion Activities, etc.